Automatic Segmentation and Visualization of Choroid in OCT with Knowledge Infused Deep Learning: Experiments

 \subsubsection{Dataset}

-For the training and testing of the BioNet, we use a dataset named AROD with $256\times20$ B-scans \cite{gu2019net}.
-Each B-scan has $512$ A-lines with $992$ pixels in each A-scan.
+Macular-centered 3D OCT volumes were collected using the Topcon system from 20 different normal eye subjects.
+Each 3D volume contains 256 non-overlapping B-scans, covering $6\times 6 \times 2$ mm$^3$ region.
+Each B-scan has 512 A-lines with 992 pixels in each A-line.
 Since the B-scans in the same volume have high similarity, Cheng \textit{et al.} \cite{cheng2016speckle} annotates the boundary information for $1/4$ of the B-scans, thus $256/4\times20=1280$ B-scans are used.
-The $1280$ B-scan images were randomly divided into a train set and a test set, each contains 640 B-scans.\\ Note that the data throughout this paper was collected from Topcon OCT systems, so we did not consider to remedy the domain discrepancy caused by manufacturers in the proposed method.
-For using it in the scenerios that the OCT systems are from different manufacturers, domain adaptation methods \cite{chai2019perceptual,mahmood2018unsupervised} have been used for achieving superior segmentation and shadow elimination performance.
+The boundaries in each image were marked independently by two groups of trained professionals with the supervision of senior ophthalmologists.
+The $20$ volumes were randomly divided into a 12-volume training set, a 4-volume validation set, and a 4-volume test set.
+We also collected two diseased volumes from two subjects with different levels of choroidal neovascularization (CNV).
+One volume has 58 B-scans and was used in the training.
+The other volume has 21 B-scans and was used in the testing.
+Note that the data throughout this paper was collected from Topcon OCT systems, so we did not consider to remedy the domain discrepancy caused by manufacturers in the proposed method.
+For using it in the scenerios that the OCT systems are from different manufacturers, domain adaptation methods \cite{chai2019perceptual,mahmood2018unsupervised} have been used for achieving superior segmentation performance.